r-a-y/bp-reply-by-email/readme.txt

 == Changelog ==

+= 1.0-beta-20120418 =
+* Make sure we're only connected to the inbox once per session.
+* Code cleanup.

 = 1.0-beta-20120404 =
 * Requires at least BP 1.5.
 * When email settings are saved, check to see if the connection is valid.